 Postgres extensions/derivatives for multi-terabyte scale-out

-- Sharding via PL/Proxy stored procedures
+Sharding via PL/Proxy stored procedures

-- Sharding with Postgres-XL
+Sharding with Postgres-XL

-- Sharding with Citus
+Sharding with Citus – another form of scaling

-Citus is an extension to standard Postgres, so in that sense a bit lighter concept compared to the previous contenders and more “up to date”, but not a transparent drop-in replacement for all scaling needs still.
-It adds “distributed table” features similar to Postgres-XL but with a bit simpler architecture (only data and coordinator nodes) and according to documentation it is especially well-suited for multi-tenant and “realtime analytics” use cases.
+Citus is an extension to standard Postgres, in that sense, it’s a bit of a lighter concept compared to the previous contenders.
+It’s more “up to date”, but it’s not a transparent drop-in replacement for all scaling needs.
+It adds “distributed table” features similar to Postgres-XL, with simpler architecture (only data and coordinator nodes).
+According to the documentation, it is especially well-suited for multi-tenant and “realtime analytics” use cases.
 It has some caveats like all the others – e.g. “shard-local” constraints, no subqueries in the

-- Greenplum – a PostgreSQL fork for Data Warehousing
+Greenplum – a PostgreSQL fork for Data Warehousing

-One more remark to the Postgres community though – I think that making the “scaling” topic a bit more discoverable for newcomers would do a lot of good for general Postgres adoption and adding a few words to the official documentation might even be appropriate – currently there’s a bit on HA and replication here, but the word “scaling” is not even mentioned in this context.
+One more remark to the Postgres community though – I think that making the “scaling” topic a bit more discoverable for newcomers would do a lot of good for general Postgres adoption and adding a few words to the official documentation might even be appropriate.
+Currently there’s a bit on HA and replication here, but the word “scaling” is not even mentioned in this context.